-This Residue Monitoring

-Report summarises the level

-of undesirable substances in

-Skretting Australia feeds from 2011
+This Residue Monitoring Report summarises the level of undesirable substances in Skretting Australia feeds from 2012 to 2016.

-to 2015.

-In 2015, all results for Skretting Australia feeds were within the Australian and European limits.
+All results for Skretting Australia feeds were within the Australian and European limits.

-Australian residue limits

-[maximum residue limit (MRL)

-and the extraneous residue limit

-(ERL)] are set by the Australian

-Pesticides and Veterinary

-Medicines Authority (APVMA).
+Australian residue limits [maximum residue limit (MRL) and the extraneous residue limit (ERL)] are set by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
 If an Australian limit does not exist for a parameter, the relevant EU statutory limits has been used.
 EU statutory limits are equivalent to MRL standards.